5 Things You Didn’t Know About Tyler Baltierra

 1. He Will Always Put His Family First

 Tyler and Catelynn revealed to fans that they separated for a month in an attempt to improve their relationship and work through some personal issues.
 Tyler realized how much he missed his wife right away.
-He noted on Teen Mom OG that the first week he was away from Catelynn he was okay but by the second week, he missed his wife.
-He realized the exercise in commitment to his marriage taught him to be good for Catelynn, his family, and most of all, for himself.
+He noted on Teen Mom OG that the first week he was away from Catelynn he was okay, but by the second week, he missed his wife.
+He realized the exercise in commitment to his marriage taught him to be good to Catelynn, his family and, most of all, to himself.

 2. Tyler Has No Regrets About Putting Daughter Carly Up For Adoption